 - Proceeds received from a reverse mortgage typically do not affect Social Security or Medicare.

-- Provides access to their home equity without the requirement of monthly mortgage payments.
+- Provides access to a portion of their home's value without the requirement of monthly mortgage payments.
 Borrowers must continue to meet ongoing property obligations such as homeowner’s insurance and property tax payments.

 - Could allow senior to purchase a new home with no monthly principal and interest mortgage payments.